guybedford/es-module-lexer/README.md

 Supports modern syntax features including import attributes, deferred evaluation, and source phase imports, as well as [lexing type-only TypeScript imports and exports](#typescript) in the full build.

-A very small single JS file (~7KiB gzipped for the [minimal build](#minimal-build)) that includes inlined WebAssembly for very fast source analysis of ECMAScript module syntax only.
+A very small single JS file (~7KiB Brotli-compressed for the [minimal build](#minimal-build)) that includes inlined WebAssembly for very fast source analysis of ECMAScript module syntax only.

 For an example of the performance, Angular 1 (720KiB) is fully parsed in 1ms, in comparison to the fastest JS parser, Acorn which takes over 100ms.